The following is subject to change based on campus population, programing, and State and Local guidelines relating to COVID

 Seating is designed to maintain physical distancing and tabletop signs are used to show if a table has been cleaned or not.
 The dining room is sanitized on constant rotation, there is disposable dishware and flatware for all meals and service attendants serve hot and fountain beverages to eliminate touchpoints on these high traffic stations.

 Other Dining Facilities

-Within Hemmingson Center, there are physical distancing measures and traffic flow requirements at The Marketplace, Starbucks and Wolfgang Puck.
+Within Hemmingson Center, there are physical distancing measures and traffic flow requirements at The Marketplace, Starbucks and Hand Crafted.
 The Bulldog restaurant offers dine-in service at a reduced capacity and with physically-distanced seating.

 Breakfast and lunch at Duff’s Bistro are swipe Pick 3 Grab and Go options, while offering its favorite menu items from afternoon through the late dinner hours.

 Margie’s in Tilford and Café Lawte in the Law School, remain open to serve those areas of campus.

 If you haven’t already, we recommend you download the GrubHub app for mobile ordering and signing up for the campus portion to see all on-campus locations available for ordering ahead.
 This option will be available at all retail locations and will further assist in alleviating long wait times in line.

 With the ever-changing needs of the campus, and continual government restriction changes, current plans may change.
 We will be working diligently with the campus and all state and local regulatory agencies to ensure that our services align with the most updated requirements.
 We appreciate your patience and understanding through these evolving times and know that we are working tirelessly to ensure you are not only safe and healthy, but also being fed to the high standards of Zag Dining and Gonzaga University.